tucfa/hyde/README.md

 </body>
 ```

 To create your own theme, look to the Themes section of [included CSS file](https://github.com/poole/hyde/blob/master/public/css/hyde.css).
-Copy any existing theme (they're only a few lines of CSS), rename it, and change the provided colors.
+Copy any existing theme (they’re only a few lines of CSS), rename it, and change the provided colors.

 ### Reverse layout

 ![Hyde with reverse layout](https://f.cloud.github.com/assets/98681/1831230/42b0d3ac-7384-11e3-8d54-2065afd03f9e.png)

-Hyde's page orientation can be reversed with a single class.
+Hyde’s page orientation can be reversed with a single class.

 ```html
 <body class="layout-reverse">